 - Beaver First Nation

 Be sure to read through the topics below for information on re-entry, including clean-up, turning your utilities back on and how to deal with door-to-door salespeople offering services and insurance.

-Approximately 9,800 residents from the following communities have been approved to return home:
+The following communities are approved to return home:

 - Some services may be limited at first, but health care, police and other essential services are already in place

 - Please respect any restricted areas and any directions given to you by first responders or utilities workers